What Is a Pathiram? A Simple Guide to Legal Documents, Bonds & Stamp Paper in India

 Table of Contents

-Pathiram (Tamil: பத்திரம்) is a widely used Tamil term meaning a formal legal document or deed.
-It refers to any written agreement or record that holds legal validity.
+Pathiram (Tamil: பத்திரம்) simply means a legal document or deed.
+It’s commonly used in Tamil-speaking regions to refer to any written agreement that has legal standing.

 - Power of Attorney

-Note: A Pathiram may be written on stamp paper, but the term refers to the document, not the medium.
+Important: A Pathiram is the document itself.
+It may be written on stamp paper, but stamp paper is just the medium—not the document.

 A Real-Life Pathiram (Sale Deed in English) – Shared for Learning Purpose Only